PranavSriram18/genai_foundations/docs/series/moe.md

 top-k routing (without interventions like load balancing regularizers, capacity limits, etc.), and hence motivate those interventions.

-Imagine we have several lakes (regions of the data manifold), each with varying number of fish (data samples).
+Imagine we have several lakes (regions of the data manifold), each with varying numbers of fish (data samples).
 We need to allocate fishermen (experts) to these lakes, under competing constraints.

 To start, say we have just 2 lakes, with 10 and 4 fish respectively, and 2 fishermen.
 Allocating